GSA/EDX/Tools/edxcli/README.md

 ## 1. Run Bulk Scan

-`bin/run websites scan bulk -p "edx scan" --no-headless`
+`bin\run websites scan bulk -d Touchpoints -f itPerformanceMetric -p "edx scan" -f screenshot --no-headless`

+Please note that these scans should be run while off of the GSA network in order to mimic what a public user would see.
+Some of the sites check whether the user is on the GSA network and will present a different page from what the public would otherwise see.

 ## 2. Consolidate Scan Outputs for IT Metric